temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

      - The Proposed Solution(s)
        - How does it address the problem
        - What is the scope (effort, time $ etc) of the implementation
-       - Benfits & Risks
+       - Benefits & Risks
-       - Side by side comparison if more than one
+       - Side by side comparison if more than one was considered
      - Recommendations
        - My recommendation is...
- - Present your proposal to the team and management, if appropriate, in a brief (1hr or less) formal meeting with an agenda
+ - Present your proposal to the team and stakeholders in a brief (1hr or less) meeting with a formal agenda
    - Presentation
      - Include links to your document so that team members are prepared and can reference it later
    - Questions and Discussion
      - Ask the audience to kindly hold their questions for this dedicated agenda item
    - Decision
-      - If you have presented a strong, substantiated argument and there are no major objections the meeting should result in team concensous and management blessing
+      - If you have presented a strong, substantiated argument and there are no major objections the meeting should result in team concensus and management blessing
       - If not or there are unresolved questions try to get partial concensous and defer any remaining items to a short follow up meeting
-   - Documentation
+   - Documentation for later reference
      - Important!!!

-## Documented External Authority Strategy
+## External Authority Strategy
 Other smaller decisions are often made on a daily basis by individuals on the team and they just need some consistent guiding principles.

 Examples of this include coding style, naming conventions or source code commit comments.

-It is important to establish and document these pricipals in the form of 'Development Guidelines' nad to make them readily accesible on you team wiki.
+It is important to establish and document these pricipals in the form of 'Development Guidelines' and to make them readily available on you team wiki.

 Being especially lazy and willing to reap the benefits of others' work I usually defer to an 'External Authority' on most guildeline policies.